 Clark County will have improved access to educational opportunities with United Education Institute (UEI) opening a new campus location in Las Vegas at the Boulevard Mall (3450 S. Maryland Pkwy) this fall.
-UEI is an accredited institution that offers a range of vocational and trade programs to help students get started in a new career in as little as 10 months.
+UEI is an accredited institution that offers a range of vocational and trade school programs in Nevada to help students get started in a new career in as little as 10 months.
 The new campus is approximately 35,000 square-feet and includes classrooms, training labs, computer labs and a student resource center.
 The first cohort of students will start in Las Vegas on October 26.

 “UEI has been providing access to post-secondary education for over 35 years in California, and we look forward to being a contributing member of the Las Vegas community, helping students achieve their education and career goals, and providing employers with the essential workers they need to meet today’s challenges,” said Jim York, IEC Vice President of Leadership and Campus President at UEI Las Vegas.
 “The campus is conveniently located and we offer both day and evening classes.”

 Initial programs being offered at the new Las Vegas campus include:

 - HVAC Training Program